The Savvy Way to Experience Mt. Kazbek & the Caucasus

 November – March – These are the coldest months of the year at Mt.
 Kazbek and except for the most extreme winter climbers, very few are climbing Kazbek at this time of year.

 If you’re looking to experience the ski slopes of Georgia, this is the time for you to do it: Guduari, Bakuriani, etc. If you want to climb Kazbek, plan your trip during the summer months.

 That being said, Georgia's more remote mountain roads to Tusheti are closed due to heavy snowfall in the winter months, so this should be taken into consideration if planning a winter trip.
-It's not uncommon for Georgia mountain roads to be temporarily closed for hours or even days at a time in the winter due to heavy snowfall!
+It's not uncommon for Caucasus mountain roads to be temporarily closed for hours or even days at a time in the winter due to heavy snowfall!